Understanding Classic U.S. Coins and Building Excellent Coin Collections, Part 1: General Concepts

-Although this is the first in a series on buying expensive, classic U.S. coins and building collections, many of the points put forth herein apply to collecting inexpensive coins as well, and there are many exciting, classic U.S. coins that are not expensive.
+Although this series relates to costly, classic U.S. coins, many of the points put forth herein apply to collecting inexpensive coins as well, and there are many exciting, classic U.S. coins that are not expensive.
 Earlier this year, I wrote a two part series on coins that cost less than $250 each and a seven part series on coins that cost less than $500 each.
 (Clickable links are in blue.)
-This, though, is the first part of a series on on buying excellent classic U.S. coins and building meaningful collections of them, with the idea that many such coins are priced from $500 to $5000 each.
-The purpose of this first part is to explain that there are objective criteria for such pursuits and to demonstrate that I am qualified to communicate such criteria.
+This, though, is the first part of a series on buying excellent classic U.S. coins and building meaningful collections of them, with the idea that many such coins are priced from $500 to $5000 each.
+The purpose of this first part is to explain that there are objective criteria for such pursuits.

 I would not wish for collectors to be harmed or to waste their time following advice from people who are not qualified to give such advice.
 Moreover, in this series, I will include quoted statements and other input from sophisticated collectors and expert dealers, as I have in many discussions in the past.
 I have never suggested that collectors should only consider my views.
 John Albanese, Richard Burdick, Dr. Steven Duckor, long-time PCGS grader Charlie Browne, Jay Brahin, early coin expert Jim McGuigan, leading collector Mark Hagen, leading researcher Saul Teichman, and others will be cited.